 Roadmap to Tobacco Control Legislation

 Food and Medicine Administration Proclamation No. 1112/2019 is the primary piece of federal tobacco control legislation and governs, among other things, smoke free environments, tobacco advertising, promotion and sponsorship, tobacco packaging and labeling, tobacco product regulation, protection against tobacco industry interference, and tobacco-related licensing and sales.
-Regulation No. 299/2013, requires 30 percent text and/or picture warnings on tobacco packs until February 5, 2020 when health warning requirements are set by Food and Medicine Administration Proclamation No. 112/2019.
 Proclamation No. 533/2007 on Broadcasting Service empowers the Broadcast Authority to license broadcasters (TV and radio), print media, and advertising agencies, among other entities and enforces compliance with tobacco advertising violations along with the Ethiopian Food and Drug Administration.
-The 2015 Tobacco Control Directive issued by EFMHACA governs, among other things, smoking restrictions, tobacco advertising, tobacco packaging and labeling, and product regulation.
-Any provision in the Directive in conflict with the Food and Medicine Administration Proclamation No. 1112/2019 has been repealed.
+The 2021 Tobacco Control Directive issued by EFMHACA governs, among other things, smoking restrictions, tobacco advertising, tobacco packaging and labeling, and product regulation, and repeals the 2015 Tobacco Control Directive.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.